stephen3m/student-management-ui/README.md

 # Student Management System - Frontend

-This repository contains the frontend code for an interactive web application I designed to manage student records, lesson scheduling, and payment tracking.
+This repository contains the frontend code for an interactive web application I designed to manage music student records, lesson scheduling, and payment tracking.

 ## Table of Contents